 31. Hike the Hanauma Bay Rim Trail

 The Hanauma Bay Rim Trail is a 3.6-mile loop trail located at the Hanauma Bay Nature Reserve Park.
 We would rate the difficulty of this hike moderate.
 It’s absolutely beautiful during sunrise.
+After hiking the Hanauma Bay Rim Trail – we recommend snorkeling at Hanauma Bay to cool off.
+Snorkeling at the beautiful Hanauma Bay is something you absolutely cannot miss out on.
 Click here to see more hikes on Oahu.

 32. Snorkel at Hanauma Bay